chabrof/BaldnessJs/README.md

 # BaldnessJs

-BaldnessJs, as the reverse of MustacheJs (or Handlebars.js equivalent), is a little library made for parsing various strings (from html pages, logs, app history, etc.) and extract data with Mustach' style (handlebars) templates.
+BaldnessJs, as the reverse of MustacheJs (or Handlebars.js equivalent), is a little library made for parsing various strings (from html pages, logs, app history, etc.) and extract data with Mustache' style (handlebars) templates.

 ## simple sample